San7o/tenno-tl/README.md

 # tenno template library

-This library aims to be a replacement for some functionalities of c++ STL, improving on security and parallelism.
+This library aims to be a replacement for some functionalities of c++23 STL, improving on security and parallelism.

 Design goals: